mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 Writing things in English but transforming it in other languages with different semantics is another challenge for LLMs.
 However, with more training data, LLMs are getting better.

 No doubt about the innovation neural networks and LLMs are driving in all walks of society but whether an artificial neuron is like a biological neuron is still debatable.
+LLMs certainly do not have as much metabolic or biochemical or species-specific motivational behavior as humans do.
 Can machines communicate their feelings?
 Can a machine pause and reflect because it is overheating and getting angry?

 To be decided!
 I am not convinced yet.